-Even though local government won’t own any of the Electric Works property, they will get plenty in return for its investment.
+Even though local government won’t own any of the Electric Works property, there is a significant return on the public’s investment.

 For starters, assets owned by local government require long-term funding for maintenance and upkeep and do not generate property taxes.
-Assets under private ownership, on the other hand, contribute tax revenues, and economic growth.
+Assets under private ownership, on the other hand, contribute tax revenues and impact economic growth.

 In terms of fiscal and economic impact, Novogradac & Co.
 LLC, an independent accounting firm, projected more than $100 million in local tax revenue over 20 years, and nearly $400 million in annual economic impact for Allen County from the redevelopment of the West Campus.